Superb carrier oil and great skin moisturiser for dry, tired skin.

 Macadamia Carrier Oil

-Our Macadamia oil is of the finest quality, it will rival any other massage or carrier oil.
+Our Macadamia carrier oil is of the finest quality, it will rival any other massage or carrier oil.
 It provides a wonderful smooth emollient oil and is richly moisturising to the skin.

 Botanical name: Macadamia integrifolia

 Ingredients: 100% v/v pure pressed Macadamia oil of the Macadamia (kernel).

 The massage oil variety of Macadamia carrier oil is odourless as it has been refined to remove the food like aroma, the oil is a clear colour.

 Macadamia massage oil has superb emollient qualities.
 The oil is extremely moisturising to the skin, it is excellent an anti aging product.
 Macadamia oil readily accepts essential oils being mixed with it.

 Use as a straight massage oil, blend essential oils into it for massage, use as a moisturiser, a carrier oil for essential oils, use as an ingredient/emollient in cosmetic formulations, apply direct to aged skin.